milo168/ECE209TimeStamp/index.md

 - Explore how long time shift they can handle
 - Explore how short data they need
 - Explore their tolerance to noise
+- Explore to combine SyncWISE and TimeAwareness and evaluate the performance

 #### Stretch Objectives
 - Try to propose new methods based on them with better performance across multiple metrics